Samick Discovery ILF Recurve with 17" RiserItem Number: 82269-17X

 The Samick Discovery ILF recurve bow is a metal riser bow with all of the top end features, but without all the top end cost.
 Sturdy, dependable, and fully adjustable, the Samick Discovery is destined to earn its place as one of the nicest, most affordable metal riser recurves on the market.

 Riser: 17" long, approx. 1 lb 12 oz.
 CnC machined 7071 aluminum billet with an anodized finish.
 Features lateral limb adjustment, adjustable tiller, and weight adjustments (±5%).
-Comfortable walnut color bow grip.
+Comfortable bow grip.
 Tapped with ATA accessory, front stabilizer, and dual plunger holes.

 Offered in right and left handed, in colors of Black, Platinum silver, Muddy Oak brown, and Forest green.
 Includes a nylon fleece-lined bow case and hardware.
 An elevated arrow rest is sold separately.
 See elevated arrow rests here.